Rare events algorithm study of extreme double jet summers and their connection to heatwaves over the Northern Hemisphere: Data and methods

 \subsubsection{The rare event algorithm}

-We use a rare event algorithm already employed to study heatwaves over France and Scandinavia \citep{ragone_computation_2018, ragone_rare_2021}, heatwaves in India \citep{le_priol_using_2024}, energy demand in the electric power system \citep{cozian_computing_2023}, the collapse of the Atlantic Meridional Overturning Circulation \citep{cini_simulating_2024} and Arctic sea ice reduction \citep{sauer_extremes_2024}.
+We use a rare event algorithm already employed to study heatwaves over France and Scandinavia \citep{ragone_computation_2018, ragone_rare_2021}, heatwaves in India \citep{le_priol_using_2024}, energy demand in the electric power system \citep{cozian_computing_2023}, the collapse of the Atlantic Meridional Overturning Circulation \citep{cini_simulating_2024} and Arctic sea ice reduction \citep{sauer_extremes_2024}, commonly known in the literature as GKLT (Giardinà-Kurchan-Lecomte-Tailleur) algorithm.

 The goal of the algorithm is to sample more efficiently the tail of the distribution of a target observable $O[X(t)]$ in a numerical simulation.
 An ensemble of trajectories is run in parallel and at constant intervals of a resampling time $\tau$, a weight is assigned to each of them, based on the value of the target observable $O[X(t)]$ averaged over the previous time period $\tau$.
 Based on this weight, trajectories achieving a low value are killed, while trajectories having a high score are cloned, repopulating the ensemble.
 A small perturbation is added to the clones before restarting the simulation for the next time $\tau$.
 The idea is that this selection process will favor the survival of trajectories leading to extreme events characterized by time persistence of large values of $O[X(t)]$, such as the double jet events we are interested in.
 More details can be found in \citep{ragone_computation_2018,ragone_rare_2021}.